mujtaba3B/gmail-summarizer/README.md

 - Worker tests mock both the summarizer factory and `fetch` to avoid live calls.
 - Reading-time tests guard the profile mapping.
 Add more as policies evolve.
+- Run `npm test`.
+Typecheck: `npm run typecheck`.

+## Limits and server behavior

+- Client sends all detected links; Worker enforces `articleLimit` and `maxArticles` (passed from the client) to cap OpenAI calls and control spend.
+- Links are deduped and summarized in parallel; response order matches the input order.
+- Headlines prefer the article page `<title>` (cleaned of site suffixes like “| …”) before falling back to model output or URL.
+- Server logs include counts (received/deduped/summaries/skipped/OpenAI calls) and average adapter time per request.

 ## Roadmap (suggested)